Why Every Government Needs a Data Dictionary

 Reduce rework and inefficiency caused by misaligned definitions

-For governments working across jurisdictions or borders, a data dictionary also plays a key role in interoperability by preserving the meaning of data as it moves between systems.
+For governments operating across jurisdictions or borders, a data dictionary plays a crucial role in interoperability by preserving the meaning of data as it transitions between systems.

-The first step in creating a government data dictionary is bringing the right people together.
-This is not just a technical exercise.
-It requires collaboration across policy, operations, and IT.
+The first step in creating a government data dictionary is to gather the right individuals.
+This is not merely a technical exercise; it requires collaboration across policy, operations, and IT.

 A strong team typically includes: